Gareeeb7/AddUserReactNative/README.md

 # AddUserReactNative
-This is test Application to list users using an opne source API and adding new users with validations.
+This a is test Application to list users using an opne source API and adding new users with validations.

 ## How To Run